ravn/java8-presentation/MarkdownPresenter-master/presentation.md

                   }

 Block is surrounded by `{` and `}`  and contains zero or more statements.
-If there is no return statement, it corresponds to a `void` method.
+`return` statements determines return type.
+If there is no `return` statement, it corresponds to a `void` method.

 !